Azerbaijan travel guide

 The land border between Azerbaijan and Russia (Dagestan) is no longer closed.
 The FCO continues to advises against all travel to Dagestan (for further details, see our travel advice page for Russia).
 If you hold a valid visa it’s possible to cross the Iranian border at Astara.

-You can drive in Azerbaijan using a UK or EU driving licence.
 Right hand drive cars are not permitted in Azerbaijan.

 Many cars are poorly maintained, and the standard of driving is erratic.
 Accidents are common, mainly due to poor or reckless driving and inconsistent enforcement of traffic rules.
 One-way only signs are often ignored and road closures and diversions are not marked.
 Traffic lights are often switched to flashing amber at night, which means both directions can proceed with caution.